OpenDataServices/os4d/docs/components/case_studies.md

 # Case Studies

-## Summary

-Accessible write-ups exploring adoption and impact through narrative stories for a general audience.

-## Description

-Case studies give real-world examples of when use of a standard has enabled a particular impact, while giving space for frank discussion of the challenges faced.
-This helps to set expectations among potential adopters and encourages those currently going through adoption of a standard to be reassured that encountering challenges isn't exceptional.
+Case studies offer concrete, real-world examples illustrating the impact of adopting a given standard.
+These write-ups, often presented as narrative stories accessible to a general audience, demonstrate how a standard has been applied in practice and the benefits it has delivered.
+Crucially, case studies also provide a platform for frank discussion of the challenges encountered during implementation.
+This helps manage expectations among potential adopters and reassures those currently in the process that facing difficulties is a normal part of the adoption process.

 ## Prioritisation Factors